5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 <summary><strong>Preparing a replacement SSDT</strong></summary>

 ## Preparing a replacement SSDT
-Now that we have found the SSDT with the oroginal usb port declarations, we can start modifying them.
+Now that we have found the SSDT with the original usb port declarations, we can start modifying them.
 Almost.
 We still need more details, though…

 ### Modifying the orginal USB Table
-In general, two methods are relevant for declaring USB ports: `_UPC` ([**USB Port Capabilities**](https://uefi.org/specs/ACPI/6.4/09_ACPI-Defined_Devices_and_Device-Specific_Objects/ACPIdefined_Devices_and_DeviceSpecificObjects.html#upc-usb-port-capabilities)) and `_PLD` ([**Physical Location of Device**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)). `_UPC` defines the type of port and it's state (enabled/disabled) and `_PLD` defines the location of the pysical port and its properties.
-Both values are handed over to (GUPC and GPLD) inside the Root Hub (RHUB).
+In general, two methods are relevant for declaring USB ports:

+1. `_UPC` ([**USB Port Capabilities**](https://uefi.org/specs/ACPI/6.4/09_ACPI-Defined_Devices_and_Device-Specific_Objects/ACPIdefined_Devices_and_DeviceSpecificObjects.html#upc-usb-port-capabilities)): defines the type of port and it's state (enabled/disabled)
+2. `_PLD` ([**Physical Location of Device**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)): defines the location of the pysical port and its properties.

+Both values are handed over to (`GUPC` and `GPLD`) inside the Root Hub (RHUB).

 #### Adding an additional `Arg1` to `GUPC`
 First, take a look at the routine `GUPC`inside of the `RHUB` (Root Hub):

 ![GUPC](https://user-images.githubusercontent.com/76865553/137520755-8406844d-b16a-4f58-8e84-95e5122d5c06.png)

-In my case, it includes a Package (`PCKG`) with four values that are handed over to every USB port in the method `_UPC`.
+In this case, it includes a Package (`PCKG`) with four values that are handed over to every USB ports in the method `_UPC`.
 But as is, we currently only have control over the first value of the package (via `Arg0`), which describes the availablity of the port.
 But we also need control over the 2nd value in the package which declares the USB port type.
 Therefore, we need to modify the method `GUPC`:

 - In the Header, we change the `GUPC, 1,` to `GUPC, 2,` (since we want to control 2 values of this package)
 - Next, we add `PCKG [One] = Arg1`, so it hands over the 2nd package value to `_UPC` as well.